twiqjs/twiq/README.md

 twiq uses a "stable container" approach.
 When you call a function created by `render(...)`:

-1.  **First Call**: It creates the DOM elements and returns the root element (or a fragment).
+1.  **First Call**: It creates the DOM elements and returns the root element.
 You append this to the document.
-2.  **Subsequent Calls**: It updates the *content* of that existing root element.
-It uses `replaceChildren` to efficiently update the view.
+2.  **Subsequent Calls**: It updates the view by replacing the underlying root element using `replaceWith`.

 > [!NOTE]
-> The element returned by the initial `render` call is stable.
-You should append it to the DOM once.
-Future updates will mutate the children of this element, not the element itself.
+> The element returned by the initial `render` call is the *initial* root.
+Subsequent updates will replace this element in the DOM with a new one.

 ### Functional Components